sarisabban/ProtLayers/README.md

 5. The .pdb file must be in the same directory as this script.
 6. Run by navigating to working directory then typing this in the command line:
 `python3 ProtLayers.py FINENAME.pdb`
+7. If you want to apply the code to multiple structures use the ProtLayers_code.py script which will print on the terminal the Pymol code, after which you can copy/paste into the Pymol terminal.
+That way the layers for multiple structures will be highlighted.

 ## REFERENCES: